 This is one of the best zoos in the United States.
 The enclosures are very large, and the animals have plenty of space to roam.
 Great care has been taken to make sure that the exhibits match the natural habitats of each animal.
 Children under the age of 8 will love the Zoomazium, which houses nature-themed areas, games, and interactive exhibits.
 There are a number of restaurants in the zoo, but you are welcome to bring a picnic and enjoy the lawns if the weather is sunny.

-Chihuly Garden and Glass in Seattle is a permanent art exhibition that opened in 2012, and it has been a popular attraction both with tourists and the locals ever since.
+Chihuly Garden and Glass in Seattle is a permanent art exhibition that opened in 2012, and it has been a popular attraction both with tourists and locals ever since.
 Here you can explore the stunning glass-blown pieces of art crafted by the renowned artist Dale Chihuly.
-The exhibition features an indoor section with eight galleries and three "drawing walls," a Glasshouse (like a greenhouse, but with glass-blown flowers), and an outdoor section, where Chihuly's work integrates with the lush greenery.
+The exhibition features an indoor section with eight galleries and three "drawing walls," a Glasshouse (like a greenhouse, but with glass-blown flowers), and an outdoor section where Chihuly's work integrates with the lush greenery.

 This outdoor Sculpture Park is a section of the Seattle Art Museum, and it’s filled with artworks by iconic sculptors like Claes Oldenburg, Alexander Calder, and Roxy Paine.
 Not only is the displayed art impressive, but the location itself is also rather spectacular.
 When you’ve had your fill of culture, you can sit back in the shade and turn your attention to the magnificent view that stretches from Elliott Bay to the Olympic Mountains.
 The Sculpture Park is located just a few blocks from the Space Needle, so combining those two sights can make for a great day.

-Discovery Park is Seattle’s largest green space.
-This is a great place to spend time if you’re feeling outdoorsy but not quite ready to leave town.
-The park covers over 500 acres in northern Seattle, and here you’ll find hiking trails, beaches, meadows, and dunes to explore.
-One essential stop is the West Point Lighthouse that you reach by following the North Beach Trail.
-If, instead, you opt for the South Beach Trail, your reward is a fantastic view of Mount Rainier and Seattle’s skyline.
+Discovery Park is Seattle's largest green space.
+This is a great place to spend time if you're feeling outdoorsy but not quite ready to leave town.
+The park covers over 500 acres in northern Seattle, and here you'll find hiking trails, beaches, meadows, and dunes to explore.
+One essential stop is the West Point Lighthouse which you reach by following the North Beach Trail.
+If, instead, you opt for the South Beach Trail, your reward is a fantastic view of Mount Rainier and Seattle's skyline.
 Discovery Park has something for everybody, with a cultural center, a tennis facility, and a playground for kids.

 This impressive museum houses one of America's most outstanding collections.
 Here you can enjoy a wide range of quality art, from historic European paintings to contemporary sculpture.
 The museum spreads over three different locations, as it also links to the Seattle Asian Art Museum and the Olympic Sculpture Park.
-Don't miss this eclectic collection, and be sure to set aside enough time as you will need a few hours to see everything.
+Don't miss this eclectic collection, and be sure to set aside enough time, as you will need a few hours to see everything.
 The permanent collection of African art and the display of Native American artists' work are among the gems you don't want to miss.

-About 30 miles east of Seattle’s city center sits the beautiful Mount Si, offering plenty of great hiking opportunities.
+About 30 miles east of Seattle's city center sits the beautiful Mount Si, offering plenty of great hiking opportunities.
 This can be a great place for hikers to warm up before taking on the more challenging trails of Mount Rainier.
 The trail up to the summit is an 8-mile hike back and forth.
-The views from the mountain are stunning, but the hike can be quite challenging, and it is probably not the best place to start if you’re a complete novice.
+The views from the mountain are stunning, but the hike can be quite challenging, and it is probably not the best place to start if you're a complete novice.
 Less experienced hikers can instead get great practice and beautiful nature experiences on the trails in Discovery Park.
+If you have not yet booked a hotel, visit Tripadvisor to find the best one for you.